 Many Californians continue to struggle economically during the recovery from the pandemic with little-to-no savings and facing mounting debt, risk of eviction, and homelessness.
 According to the Bay Area Equity Atlas, approximately 34,000 Alameda County residents are behind on their rent; of those, 74% are from low-income households who experienced job and income loss during the pandemic.
 Black, Pacific Islanders, and Latinx Californians, including immigrants, are over 50% likely to live in renter households.
 State and federal policymakers must consider how their decisions on recovery-focused policies will affect low-income Californians and reduce inequity.
-In an effort to put money back in the pockets of taxpayers, the Enacted Budget provides a one-time tax refund to low and middle income Californians.
+In an effort to put money back in the pockets of taxpayers, the Governor's FY 2022-23 May Revise provides a one-time refund of \$400 to each eligible registered car owner, capped at two registered vehicles.

-Mental Health - The FY 2022-23 Enacted State Budget continues to invest in resources to address immediate housing and treatment needs of individuals experiencing homelessness.
+Mental Health - The Governor's Proposed Budget continues to invest in resources to address immediate housing and treatment needs of individuals experiencing homelessness.
 Through the California Advancing and Innovating Medi-Cal (CalAIM) initiative, managed care plans are tasked with improving coordination with community supports to better serve people with acute behavioral health and housing challenges.

 Transitional Housing - Criminal Justice-involved individuals, who are at risk of homelessness, will be eligible to receive transitional housing through the Returning Home Well Program.
-The FY 2022-23 Enacted Budget provides \$10.6 million GF annually for three years.
-The FY 2022-23 Enacted State Budget continues funding for the Homekey program to transition older adults and individuals with chronic health conditions into stable housing and proposes \$1.95 billion in one-time spending in the current year to provide emergency rental assistance to help tenants and landlords.
+The Governor's Proposed Budget provides \$10.6 million GF annually for three years.
+The FY 2022-23 May Revise continues funding for the Homekey program to transition older adults and individuals with chronic health conditions into stable housing and proposes \$2.7 billion in one-time spending in the current year to provide emergency rental assistance to help tenants and landlords .